 Beginning eco-friendly living can be daunting, and if you aren’t careful you can actually end up doing more harm than good.

-When I began researching ways to reduce my environmental impact I came across a lot of information that turned out to be not so legitimate, but through trial and error I found ways to be sustainable that worked for me.
+When I began researching ways to reduce my environmental impact I came across a lot of information that turned out to be pretty illegitimate, but through trial and error I found ways to be sustainable that worked for me.

 These are some common mistakes that I’ve seen with low impact living, as well as tips that can make it easier for you to start living with less waste!

 It can be tempting to go out and buy bamboo cutlery, metal straws, and tons of reusable bags when you’re trying to be sustainable but you should first use what you already have.